CoboAr/Lung-Mask-Segmentation-with-U-Net/README.md

 This research underscores the potential of advanced segmentation techniques in improving medical imaging analysis, paving the way for more accurate and reliable diagnostic tools.

-## Author

-**Arnold Cobo**

-## Feedback

-Enjoy using this project!
-If you have any comments, constructive criticism, or bug reports, please feel free to [open an issue](https://github.com/CoboAr/Lung-Mask-Segmentation-with-U-Net/issues) on this repository.
-Your feedback is greatly appreciated.

-## Contact

 For direct communication, you can reach me at [cobo.arnold@gmail.com](mailto:cobo.arnold@gmail.com).